JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_plugins.md

 Registers the task used for running the local instance of the IntelliJ Platform used for development.

-It is also possible to introduce custom tasks so you could run your plugin against various IDEs during the development process.
+It allows introducing custom tasks, so it is possible to run a plugin against various IDEs during the development process.

 Included tasks:
 - [](tools_intellij_platform_gradle_plugin_tasks.md#runIde)